-Our Mississauga dentists perform gum grafts to help improve the appearance of patients' smiles, and to reduce tooth sensitivity that can result from a receding gumline.
+Our Mississauga dentists perform gum grafts to help refresh the appearance of patients' smiles and to assist in reducing tooth sensitivity that can result from a receding gum line.

-A gum graft is a surgical procedure where gum tissue is taken from the roof of the mouth and transplanted onto another area of the gums to cover exposed tooth roots.
+A gum graft is a surgical procedure in which gum tissue is taken from the roof of the mouth and transplanted onto another area of the gums to cover exposed tooth roots.

 Treating Gum Recession

-As gum disease progresses, the gum tissue pulls back from the teeth and exposes the tooth root.
+As gum disease progresses, the gum tissue pulls back from the teeth and exposes the tooth's root.